Frequently Asked Questions

 Courses cannot be added past the web registration deadline.
 In order to drop a course after the web registration period has closed, you must fill out a paper drop form, which can be found in the Undergraduate Services Office, SEB 2097.

-The last day to add a full course, a first-term half course and a full-year half course is September 16, 2016.
-The last day to drop a first-term half course is November 5, 2016.
-The last day to drop a full-year course is November 30, 2016.
-The last day to drop a second-term half course is March 7, 2017.
+The last day to add a full course, a first-term half course and a full-year half course is September 15, 2017.
+The last day to drop a first-term half course or first-term full course is November 12, 2017.
+The last day to drop a full-year course or full year half course is November 30, 2017.
+The last day to drop a second-term half course or second-term full course is March 7, 2018.

 Please click here for the Western University building acronyms.